prince-chrismc/Computer-Graphics-Project/CONTRIBUTING.md

 # Introduction
 This project is a personal exploration.
-This repository is the result of all the blood, sweat and tears i put in.
-I wish for you to respect that.
+This repository is the result of all the blood, sweat and tears we put in.
+We ask for you to respect that.

 ### Why you should read these guidelines.
 >Following these guidelines helps to communicate that you respect the time of the developer(s) managing and developing this private project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 ## What kinds of contributions we are looking for

+### Branch Model and Commit Details
+The `master` branch is for stable and working code that could possibly be submitted.
+This means any changes to `master` will not break the build or fail the behavoiral test benchmark set by the previous commit.
+This will require are developmental work to be done in seperate branches; Working branches as they will be called, will be prefixed with either `feature\` or `exploration\`.
+Feature branches are required work in order to obtain the goals of the project and should end their life cycle is a pull request for master.
+Exploration branches can fall into two categories:
+- A. Attempts are new features which may no succed.
+Trial By Error approach.
+- B. New functionality which may not meet Behavoiral test criteria.
+While working in the correct branch, commit message must properly describe the changes applying. *Commits should compile*; however if a sitution araises where a commit does not compile it should be prefixed with a '\*' at the beginning of the message (this is excluding `master` where all commits must meet the [requirements](#Branch-Model-and-Commit-Details) above).

 ### Bug reports
 A bug is a _demonstrable problem_ that is caused by the code in the repository.
 Good bug reports are extremely helpful - thank you!

 Guidelines for bug reports:
 1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or `next` branch in the repository.
+2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` commit in the repository.
 3. **Isolate the problem** &mdash; ideally create a reduced test case.

 A good bug report shouldn't leave others needing to chase you up for more